-The Dean of the College division is home to more than 200 recognized student organizations and groups with myriad interests.
+The Office of the Dean of the College is home to more than 150 recognized student organizations and groups with myriad interests.
 If students find that they wish to create a community around an identity or interest not currently available on campus, they may create a new student community.

-Student organizations and groups at Colgate University must be recognized by the Office of the Dean of the College under one of the following advising departments: ALANA Cultural Center, Center for Leadership and Student Involvement (CLSI), Max A. Shacknai Center for Outreach, Volunteerism, and Education (COVE), Office of the Chaplains, Office of Fraternity and Sorority Advising, Office of LGBTQ+ Initiatives, or Shaw Wellness Institute.
+Student organizations and groups at Colgate University must be recognized by the Office of the Dean of the College under one of the following advising departments: ALANA Cultural Center, Office of Student Involvement (OSI), Max A. Shacknai Center for Outreach, Volunteerism, and Education (COVE), Office of the Chaplains, Office of Fraternity and Sorority Advising, or the Office of LGBTQ+ Initiatives, or the Department of Physical Education and Recreation.

-Recognized Student Organizations and Groups receive the following privileges:
+Recognized Student Organizations receive the following privileges:

-- Use regulated references to Colgate University (e.g., name, trademarks, service marks) - Have access to available funding sources - Have access to Colgate vehicles - Use of Colgate University facilities, including the sponsoring or presenting of a public performance on Colgate property - Utilize a dedicated Colgate organizational budget account - Have access to organizational management software - Have access to faculty/staff advisers and administrative resources - Ability to fundraise - Use of University printing services
+- Use of regulated references to Colgate University (e.g., name, trademarks, service marks) - Have access to available funding sources, including sponsorship - Have access to Colgate vehicles - Use of Colgate University facilities, including the sponsoring or presenting of a public performance on Colgate property - Utilize a dedicated Colgate organizational budget account - Have access to organizational management software - Have access to faculty/staff advisers and administrative resources - Ability to fundraise - Use of University printing services